 How to: Delete Time Machine Backups

-You may want to delete old time machine backups, to free up space and create new backup.
-You may also get this message “Time Machine could not complete the backup.” if the backups are larger and exceeds the available disk space on your mac.
-Whatever the reason be, in this guide i will discuss two methods which will help you delete back ups.
-However, i would suggest that you read the complete guide before proceeding and pick the method which best fits your skills.
+You may want to delete old Time Machine backups to free up space and create new backups.
+You may also get this message: “Time Machine could not complete the backup,” if the backups are larger and exceed the available disk space on your Mac.
+Whatever the reason may be, in this guide, I will discuss two methods that will help you delete backups.
+However, I would suggest that you read the complete guide before proceeding and pick the method that best fits your skills.

 Delete Time Machine Backups